 Cardiovascular disease accounts for more than one-third of the deaths in the United States.
-As of 2015 there were just 4,485 active cardiothoracic surgeons nationwide, which equated to 1 cardiothoracic surgeon per 71,665 people.
-More than half of the current cardiothoracic surgeon workforce is 55 years and older and will be retiring in the near term and the Medicare-age population - those most frequently affected by cardiovascular disease - is expected to double by 2030.
+As of 2015 there were just 4,485 active cardiothoracic surgeons nationwide or 1 cardiothoracic surgeon per 71,665 people.
+More than half of the current cardiothoracic surgeon workforce is 55 years and older and the Medicare-age population - those most frequently affected by cardiovascular disease - is expected to double by 2030.